The Willie L. Brown, Jr. Fellowship Program places students in prestigious semester-long internships in SF city and county agencies.

 - Name and email address of two references, one of which must be SF State Faculty.
 First-semester transfer students may use faculty references from previously attended institutions.

 - Be enrolled at SF State full-time

-- Have completed 60 units of credit by the time you start the Fellowship
+- Have completed 60 units at the time of selection

 - Be a student in good standing (minimum 2.0 cumulative GPA)

 - Have an interest in a career in public service